Creating and Optimizing Social Media Campaigns

 Include relevant hashtags, keywords, and a call to action

 A good example of this is instead of saying something like “Buy our product,” you would instead say, “If you want your yard to be poop free, buy the poop scooper 3000.”
-Give the customer a good reason to move forward.
+Give the customer a compelling reason to move forward.

 Assess which links are getting the most clicks